 Doe Silhouettes

-We gave doe silhouettes their own category, not because they’re so much more superior than other animal silhouettes, but because they might be the most popular in the category of animal silhouettes.
+We gave doe silhouettes their category, not because they’re so much more superior than other animal silhouettes, but because they might be the most popular in the category of animal silhouettes.
 Doe silhouettes are great for the hunter.
 And because it’s a popular game, a lot of hunters will choose it over others, such as a pig.

 You can get doe silhouettes as either a steel or paper silhouette.
 The advantage to some paper silhouettes, is they show you the sweet spot on the deer—you could probably add this to a steel target yourself if you know where the sweet spot is.
 However, a steel target can be used over and over again.
 Remember, while steel is great, you should get the one rated for your caliber.
-You can read more about the best steel targets and their ratings here.

 Let us design your next shooting target